Congo scrambles to tally presidential votes

 The Congo Republic's government said it was preparing an encampment in case an outbreak of violence in Kinshasa triggers a larger refugee wave.

-Banks across Kinshasa shut early on Tuesday and the city's normally chaotic central market was quiet, while the US embassy restricted staff to their homes until further notice.
+Banks across Kinshasa shut early on Tuesday and the city's normally chaotic central market was quiet.

 "I have my normal clients, but they aren't here.
 I don't know if they are scared," said Rose Nsele, sitting next to a pile of manioc leaves she had been unable to sell.